Crescent: Middle Ages

-The crescent remained in use as an emblem in Sassanid Persia, used as a Zoroastrian regal or astrological symbol.
+The crescent remained in use as an emblem in the Sasanian Empire, used as a Zoroastrian regal or astrological symbol.
 In the Crusades it came to be associated with the Orient (the Byzantine Empire, the Levant and Outremer in general) and was widely used (often alongside a star) in Crusader seals and coins.
 It was used as a heraldic charge by the later 13th century.
 Isaac Komnenos of Cyprus, the claimant to the Byzantine Empire who ruled Cyprus until overthrown by the crusading King Richard I of England, used arms with "a crescent of gold on a shade of azure, with a blazing star of eight points".
 Later, King Richard granted the same as the coat of arms of the city of Portsmouth, in recognition of the significant involvement of soldiers, sailors, and vessels from Portsmouth in the conquest of Cyprus.
 This remains Portsmouth's coat of arms up to the present.

 Anna Notaras, daughter of the last megas doux of the Byzantine Empire Loukas Notaras, after the fall of Constantinople and her emigration to Italy, made a seal with her coat of arms which included "two lions holding above the crescent a cross or a sword".

-From its use in Sassanid Persia, the crescent also found its way into Islamic iconography after the Muslim conquest of Persia.
-Umar is said to have hung two crescent-shaped ornaments captured from the Sassanid capital Ctesiphon in the Kaaba.
+From its use in the Sasanian Empire, the crescent also found its way into Islamic iconography after the Muslim conquest of Persia.
+Umar is said to have hung two crescent-shaped ornaments captured from the Sasanian capital of Ctesiphon in the Kaaba.

+The crescent also became the symbol of the Umayyad Caliphate.
 The crescent appears to have been adopted as an emblem on military flags by the Islamic armies from at least the 13th century, although the scholarly consensus holds that the widespread use of the crescent in Islam develops later, during the 14th to 15th century.

 The use of such flags is reflected in the 14th-century Libro del Conoscimiento and the Catalan Atlas.